tobiscode/disstans/docsrc/examples/example_1.rst

     ...                residual_description="resid_noreg")

 We ignore the data covariance in this very first step for computation time considerations.
-Again, we can use the :meth:`~geonat.network.Network.gui` method to have a look at the result (both the fit and the residuals).
+Again, we can use the :meth:`~disstans.network.Network.gui` method to have a look at the result (both the fit and the residuals).

 By removing the major signals modeled, obvious transients and steps become